Raising a child can cause additional strain on your relationship!

 What Is Jealousy In Children?

-Jealousy is a common phenomenon in youngsters.
+Jealousy is a common phenomenon among youngsters.

 It is a common occurrence in households with many children.
 The older child strikes the younger child, fights and argues, and pushes the father away to embrace the mother.